-MoDOT's popular Cost Share Program, which set aside monies for which local entities could compete to accomplish transportation projects that were a local priority, was suspended by the MHTC in January 2014.
+MoDOT's popular Cost Share Program, which sets aside monies for which local entities could compete to accomplish transportation projects that were a local priority, was suspended by the MHTC in January 2014.
 The program allowed local priority projects to be completed with a mixture of local funds and monies from the Cost Share Program.
-The local entities would often accelerate their project using a MTFC loan.
-The suspension of the Cost Share Program was a major reason fewer loans were applied for and approved in fiscal years 2014 and 2015.
-For fiscal years 2016 and 2017, loan activity increased as entities looked for ways to finance their projects.